BryceBeagle/idiotic/server/README.md

 getter method for an instance of an Attribute class.
 To create a setter for the Attribute use a `@my_attribute.setter` decorator.

-Using the @Attribute decorator is required to allow other Routines to access and set the the data inside the attribute.
+Using the `@Attribute` decorator is required to allow IdioticRoutines to access and set the the data inside the attribute.
 Attributes are also enumerated on the UI **\[Very much TODO\]**.

 ## Actions